fred-gutierrez/snapnote/CONTRIBUTING.md

     *   When declaring types, put them at the top of the file and use `interface` to do so.
 - **Tailwind CSS**:
     *   Tailwind classes can be a mess at times, so it is highly encouraged to be very efficient with classes by preventing the use of unnecessary classes.
+- **Redux**:
+    *   Redux has been recently implemented to replace the Context API.
+Accordingly, any settings-related code should be added to the settingsSlice.ts file.
+Additionally, you can create new files to contain any state that you wish to share across the entire application.
     *   Dark Mode is implemented with Tailwind CSS classes; always do your best to keep the changing values like colors next to each other, specifically when declaring `dark:` on any class.
 - **Font Awesome:** This project implements FontAwesome Pro 6.4.2 via CDN.